urs4evr/website/README.md

 npm run deploy:website:manual
 ```

-This will deploy the website folder to the `gh-pages` branch.
+This will deploy the public folder to the `gh-pages` branch.

 ## Setup GitHub Pages